-Limited Trading History for Units
+Market for Units

-The Class U Units were listed and posted for trading on the TSX commencing on April 22, 2014 and accordingly, have been publicly traded for a limited period of time.
+The Class U Units were listed and posted for trading on the TSX commencing on April 22, 2014.
 The REIT cannot predict at what price the Class U Units will trade and there can be no assurance that an active trading market will be sustained in the Class U Units.
 A publicly traded real estate investment trust will not necessarily trade at values determined solely by reference to the underlying value of its real estate assets.
 Accordingly, the Class U Units may trade at a premium or a discount to the underlying value of its real estate.
 The market price of the Class U Units may be subject to wide fluctuations.